WesleyZhang1991/Google_Landmark_Retrieval_2021_2nd_Place_Solution/README.md

 2. Run `python tools/generate_gld_list.py`.
 This will generate `clean`, `c2x`, `trainfull` and `all` data for different stage of training.

+3. Validation annotation comes from all 1129 images in GLDv2.
+We expand the competition index set to [index_expand](https://drive.google.com/file/d/1ws6pxC8d8G9yabyVDAhvyw4nGnJbUHHv/view).
+Each query could find all its GTs in the expanded index set and the validation could be more accurate.

 ## Train